NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 Our example, `toolz`, does not have any dependencies on other Python packages or system libraries.
-According to the manual, `buildPythonPackage` uses the arguments `buildInputs` and `propagatedBuildInputs` to specify dependencies.
-If something is exclusively a build-time dependency, then the dependency should be included in `buildInputs`, but if it is (also) a runtime dependency, then it should be added to `propagatedBuildInputs`.
+According to the manual, `buildPythonPackage` uses the arguments `buildInputs` and `requiredPythonModules` to specify dependencies.
+If something is exclusively a build-time dependency, then the dependency should be included in `buildInputs`, but if it is (also) a runtime dependency, then it should be added to `requiredPythonModules`.
 Test dependencies are considered build-time dependencies and passed to `checkInputs`.

 The following example shows which arguments are given to `buildPythonPackage` in